isomerpages/nlb-biblioasia/_holding-area/Nanjing to Nanyang: Missionary Sojourns to Singapore and Christian Educational Missions in the 1950s.md

 [^11]:  _At The Crossroads_, 154.
 Subsequently, what inaugural President Runyan termed an “affiliated relationship” with the Nanking Board helped Trinity College realise the possibilities of its strategic situation in Southeast Asia.

 [^12]:  Thio Chan Bee.
-“The People Whom We Met and General Impressions,” in _“__Collected Materials, Malaya/Singapore, 1966-1967__.”_ Yale Divinity Library, Records of the United Board for Christian Higher Education in Asia, New Haven, CT.
+“The People Whom We Met and General Impressions,” in _Collected Materials, Malaya/Singapore, 1966-1967._ Yale Divinity Library, Records of the United Board for Christian Higher Education in Asia, New Haven, CT.
 (RG 11A, Box 65A Folder 869.)

 [^13]:  William P. Fenn, _Ever New Horizons: The Story of the United Board for Christian Higher Education in Asia_ (New York: Mennonite Press, 1980)_,_ 68.